AminaB/devops/full_devops/docker/containerization/containerization.md

 # Containerize vprofile project
+In this setup I containerized a project using Dockerfile and docker compose
 ## tools and version
 - MySQL (Database SVC)        => 8.0.33
 - Memcache (DB Caching SVC)   => 1.6